ajay2java2dev/source/README.md

 # source --> all source files generated from 2016-17
-# desc --> Earthnet, Skynet & Spacenet contains broad-package structure for the commits made through out the year.
+desc --> Earthnet, Skynet & Spacenet contains broad-package structure for the commits made through out the year.
 Skynet would contain the cloud integration, earthnet the processing support for skynet projects and spacenet the front-tier.
 Basically the 3 broad-package structure would mimic an generalized Model(skynet).V(spacenent).C(controller) pattern.

-# Just trying to keep all this interesting.

-@Projects@
-earthnet
+@Projects_2016_17@
+# Earthnet.
 1. samples - samples made during the typical learning process for manking better utilities and ground software.

 2. file processing -